Rate and Review Fox Renderfarm 2025

 When it comes to supported software, Fox Renderfarm, roughly speaking, offers does a great job at supporting a wide range of software and renderers.
 They support many software, renderers, and plug-ins: Houdini, 3ds Max, Maya, Cinema 4D, Blender, Unreal Engine.
 Apart from the 6 common software above, Fox gives users solutions for post-production when offering anima®, Katana and Nuke software.
 Besides, some render engines are also supported on the Fox Renderfarm system namely Arnold, Vray, Redshift for GPU-based rendering, and Corona, Renderman, or Clarisse for CPU-based rendering.
 Fox also offers a variety of plugins that are compatible with each software and render engine, but if you use special renderers or plugins, we are not sure Fox has or not.
 For instance, if you use Animation Nodes for Blender, there is no option for you to select in the plugin part.

 The next criterion we would like to mention is the pricing.
 Fox Renderfarm offers rendering costs based on the pay-as-you-go method.
-As an ordinary customer, the cost for CPU is 0.06$/core/hour which is equivalent to 0.96$/node/hour while that of GPU is 2$/node/hour.
+As an ordinary customer, the cost for CPU is $0.051/core/hour, while that of GPU is $7.8/node/hour.
 In case users upgrade their membership from Silver to Diamond, the cost will be reduced significantly.
 As our evaluation, the Fox Render Farm cost for CPU is quite reasonable and affordable for users, but the cost for GPU is a little pricey.

 WE RANK